Humbly Homemade

 A baking pan lined with parchment paper.

-4. Line an baking pan with parchment paper so it hangs over the sides.
+4. Line an baking pan with parchment paper.

 Eggs and melted chocolate in a mixing bowl.